jgege/UNI-CSCU9V5/CSCU9V5.md

 #### Some rules on synchronisation

-- A thread that owns the lock for an object may enter another synchonized method of the same object
+- A thread that owns the lock for an object may enter another synchronized method of the same object
 - A thread can nest synchronized method invocations for different objects.
 Thus a thread can own the lock for several objects
-- if a method is not declared synhronized it can be invoked regardless of lock ownership, even while a synchronized method of the same object is being executed
+- if a method is not declared synchronized it can be invoked regardless of lock ownership, even while a synchronized method of the same object is being executed
 - if the wait set for an object is empty then a call to notify() or notifyAll() has no effect
 - if an exception occurs while a thread holds a lock, the lock is freed -> possible inconsistent state in the object